lichess-org/broadcaster/README.md

 ### Update the "Check for Updates" endpoint

 The app will make a request to <https://lichess-org.github.io/broadcaster/version.json> (served by Github Pages) to see if a newer version is available.
+Update that file manually when ready to recommend the update.